TheWidlarzGroup/react-native-video/README.md

 **React Native 0.60 and above**

-Run `pod install` in the `ios` directory.
+Run `npx pod-install`.
 Linking is not required in React Native 0.60 and above.

 **React Native 0.59 and below**